NEW TO YOGA?

 Sign up online here...

-YOGA FOUNDATIONS is a five or six-week course with teacher Anne Wright, that starts off new and returning students on the right foot, demystifying notions about yoga while acquainting them with life-enhancing yoga principles ad practices that withstand the test of time.
+YOGA FOUNDATIONS is a six-week introductory course that starts off new and returning students on the right foot, de-mystifying notions about yoga while acquainting them with life-enhancing yoga principles and practices.
 Students will experience why yoga thrives as the most appreciated ancient healing system in modern times.

 What is Yoga?